Caleb2005is19/solematr/functions/FUNCTIONS_README.md

         process.exit(1);
       });
     ```
-4. **Run the script:**
+4. **Install the dependency:** In your terminal, in the same folder as your script, run `npm install firebase-admin`.
-   From your terminal, run `node setAdmin.js`.
+5. **Run the script:** From your terminal, run `node setAdmin.js`.
 The specified user is now an admin.

 ### Step 4: Access the Admin Dashboard